Catering • Wholesale • Retail • Festivals • Pop Up events • Cooking classes

 Mole means sauce.
 We like to call mole the Mexican version of a curry sauce.
 Our varieties are complex, versatile, and authentic.
 Many people associate mole with chocolate, but the truth is mole comes in many colors and variations.

-We produce a refrigerated mole powder.
-As a powder our mole is exceptionally versatile.
-Simply add it as a spice for a marinade or simmer it with your favorite stock to make mole sauce.
-Our mole is traditional and authentic yet unique making it easy to incorporate into a variety of dishes.
-Find a Northern California market that carries it here.
-To order it online, visit our store on Shopify.
+In retail and wholesale, our traditional mole is available as a powder.
+You can simply add it as a spice for a marinade or simmer it with your favorite stock to make mole sauce.
+It is easy to incorporate into a variety of dishes.
+Our mole is vegetarian and vegan-friendly!
+Buy it online here.

 Cesario Ruiz created My Mom’s Mole to focus on sustaining traditional Mexican cuisine using responsibly sourced ingredients.
 He launched it in 2013 and now distributes it to specialty grocery stores throughout the Bay Area.